An Adaptive Graduated Nonconvexity Loss Function for Robust Nonlinear Least Squares Solutions: Results

-ICP is considered to have converged when the incremental update ${\delta\mbs{\xi}^{\star}}$ is less than the convergence thresholds before the maximum number of iterations, both defined in Table~\ref{tab:icp_settings}.
-However, each trial is considered ``successful'' when both posterior errors, ${\delta\mbshat{\phi}}$ and ${\delta\mbshat{\rho}}$, are less than the initial perturbations, and the total number of iterations is less than the maximum threshold specified in Table~\ref{tab:icp_settings}.
-The top plot of Figure~\ref{fig:pca_percent_success} shows the convergence rate of each method at different difficulty levels, whereas the bottom figure shows the success rate.
-The success rate for the ``easy'' initial perturbations performs worse than medium difficulty because the initial perturbation in the easy case is small, and the posterior ICP estimate is not significantly different from the prior as shown in Figure~\ref{fig:prior_posterior}.
-For medium and hard difficulty levels, GNC-TLS outperforms other methods followed by the proposed method GNC-AMB.
-The method with the highest percent convergence and success rate are shown in bold for each difficulty level in Figure~\ref{fig:pca_percent_success}.
+ICP is considered to have converged when the incremental update ${\delta\mbs{\xi}^{\star}}$ is less than the convergence thresholds defined in Table~\ref{tab:icp_setting} before the maximum number of iterations is reached.
+Additionally, each trial is considered ``successful'' when both posterior attitude error ${\delta\mbshat{\phi}}$ and the posterior position error ${\delta\mbshat{\rho}}$ are less than the initial perturbations, and the total number of iterations is less than the maximum threshold.

+The top row of Figure~\ref{fig:pca_percent_success} shows the convergence rate of each method at different difficulty levels (left) and at different overlap ratios (right), whereas the bottom row shows the corresponding success rate.
+The GNC variants, derived using a single equation \eqref{eq:rlf_surrogate}, show higher convergence and success rates than the traditional loss functions in all initial perturbation levels and overlap ratio, showing robustness to both outliers and initial conditions.
+Notice the difference in performance between the baseline functions and their GNC counterparts becomes more pronounced as the initial perturbation increases but not as much for increasing overlap ratio.
+This shows that incorporating GNC is more significant in the presence of large initial perturbations.

+Note that the success rate for the ``easy'' initial perturbations is worse than medium difficulty.
+Recall that a ``successful'' trial is determined by the posterior error being less than the initial perturbation.
+For ``easy'' initial perturbations, the distribution on the posterior errors in Figure~\ref{fig:pca_percent_success} (light blue) is not significantly different from the distribution on the prior perturbation (dark blue), compared to the difference seen for ``medium'' initial perturbations (orange).